12 January 2024, 12:00 midday UK time: deadline to submit the UCAS Conservatoires application.

 Research applications are assessed in two stages.
 Shortlisted candidates will be invited for an interview, in London or online, in early March.
 Depending on the nature of the proposed project and the range of materials submitted in the application we may also require an audition, for which you will receive separate notification.

-After submitting your UCAS Conservatoires application (course code 950F), upload the following supporting items into the Acceptd portal [Programme group: Doctoral Studies] by 31 January:
+After submitting your UCAS Conservatoires application (course code 950F, Research Degree), upload the following supporting items into the Acceptd portal [Programme group: Doctoral Studies] by 31 January:

 In the 'Written Work' section: